hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 emerge --ask gui-wm/hyprland
 ```

-Additional packages like xdg-desktop-portal-hyprland, hyprland-plugins, hyprpaper and hyprpicker are available in the [GURU](https://wiki.gentoo.org/wiki/Project:GURU) overlay.
-Community-contributed scripts are also available in GURU as part of the hyprland-contrib package.
+Additional packages like xdg-desktop-portal-hyprland, hyprland-plugins, hyprpaper and hyprpicker are available in the [GURU](https://wiki.gentoo.org/wiki/Project:GURU) overlay, as well as community-contributed scripts from the hyprland-contrib package.
+Some plugins like [split-monitor-workspaces](https://github.com/Duckonaut/split-monitor-workspaces) can be installed from this overlay too.

 ```sh
 eselect repository enable guru